desmarais-lab/NetworkInference/README.md

 </tbody>
 </table>

 Most functionality of the `NetworkInference` package is based on the `cascades` data format.
 So before starting with the analysis we have to transform our dataframe to such an object (other formats for the input data, such as matrices, are supported, too.
-See the section on data manipulation below for more details).

 ``` r
 policy_cascades <- as.cascade(policies, node_names = state_names)